Visit Puerto Rico: exploring the east coast of the Island of Enchantment

 Northeastern Puerto Rico is an ideal area to experience everything from tropical waters to towering rainforests, totally chill resorts to expansive stars at night.
 Since this trip was a first for me and I wasn’t sure just how accessible or safe some of the big ticket experiences would be, the fam stayed home while I scouted it out… and now I know just what we’ll all love together next time we visit Puerto Rico.

-DONATIONS OPTION: with the devastation that hit the Island of Puerto Rico, now more than ever they need to support of their fellow Americans and tourist.
+STATUS UPDATE: the devastation that hit the Island of Puerto Rico with Hurricane Maria in 2017 ran deep and parts of the island are still suffering.
+Now more than ever they need to support of their fellow Americans and tourists.
 In addition to planning future travels to Puerto Rico, please consider the good a donation to reputable foundation, such as Direct Relief, can do.
 Direct Relief puts 99.4% of its funds into its support efforts.

 What you'll find...